The Darkness and the Light (Star Trek: Deep Space Nine): Production

-The episode was the first Star Trek story written by Bryan Fuller, whose original pitch for the episode was a riff on the Agatha Christie novel And Then There Were None; Fuller would go on to write another fifth season episode, "Empok Nor", before going on to join the writing staff for Star Trek: Voyager, eventually rising to co-producer by its final season.
-In 2016 Fuller was briefly showrunner for Star Trek: Discovery; he established the story arc and mythology but left prior to the series airing due to other commitments.
+The episode was the first Star Trek story written by Bryan Fuller, whose original pitch for the episode was a riff on the Agatha Christie novel And Then There Were None; Fuller went on to write another fifth season episode, "Empok Nor", before going on to join the writing staff for Star Trek: Voyager, eventually rising to co-producer by its final season.
+In 2016 Fuller was briefly showrunner for Star Trek: Discovery; he established the story arc and mythology, but left prior to the series airing due to other commitments.